abdjiber/llm-water-tracker/privacy-policy.md

 ## Information We Collect

-### 1. Location Data
-- **Geolocation**: With your permission, we collect your approximate location using the browser's geolocation API
-- **IP-based Location**: As a fallback, we may determine your country using IP-based geolocation
-- **Browser Locale**: As a final fallback, we use your browser's locale settings
-- **Purpose**: Location data is used solely to provide accurate water usage calculations based on your country's data center locations
-- **Storage**: Location preferences are stored locally and are not transmitted to any external servers

 ### 2. Usage Statistics
 - **Interaction Counts**: We track the number of interactions with supported LLM platforms (ChatGPT, Claude, Gemini)
 - **Site-specific Data**: We record which supported platforms you use